-In the financial year 2018-19 the overall revenue from operations grew by 31% over that of previous year.
-Revenue from the Telecommunication business declined by 18% and the revenue from IT-Networking (Enterprise network) business grew by 45% over that of previous year.
-Profit before tax for the year grew by 48% over that of previous year.
+In the financial year 2019-20 the overall revenue from operations declined by 8.75% over that of previous year.
+Revenue from the Telecommunication business declined by 34% and the revenue from IT-Networking (Enterprise network) business declined by 5% over that of previous year.
+Profit before tax for the year declined by 40% over that of previous year mainly on account of decreased turnover and reduction in interest and rental income.